-One of the commonest complaints about Stata is the difficulty of producing well-formatted results output.
-The output on the screen typically contains more detail than is required, and the formatting is often sub-standard.
+A general shortcoming of statistical software is the difficulty of producing bespoke and well-formatted results.
+The output in the Stata results window typically contains more detail than is required, and needs further formatting.
 Cutting and pasting is tedious when there are many results to present and inefficient when analyses have to be repeated.

 Aims & objectives

 By the end of the course, you should be able to: